 Jeremy’s friends at Nauset High School needed support, and we quickly ascertained that Cape Cod had few resources to offer young people.
 In 2017, the first Cape and Islands Suicide Awareness Walk – organized with the American Foundation for Suicide Prevention (AFSP), prior to our establishment as a nonprofit – was an act of solidarity in grief and tangible support for these high school students.
 We continue to host the walk today.
 The next event is set for May 21, 2022 at Hyannis’s Veterans Park Beach.

 In spite of the ending, and I would rewrite it if I could, I am grateful.
 I am grateful that Jeremy was born.
 I am grateful that he lived.
 I am grateful that he is my son.
 I am grateful that I am his mom.
 And I am grateful for 16 years.
 (Thanks to Tom Zuba for this from his book, Permission to Mourn).

 Jeremy loved the wilderness.
 I am grateful to him, and for him, every time I climb up to his tree house or walk in the woods.
 I feel the sun and breeze on my face, I hear the birds, and I feel closer to my youngest son.
 Another gift from Jeremy: before his death I didn’t take the time to do this regularly, but he always did.

 Jeremy left us a note in which he said, “I wish I had more time to tell people I love them.
 I wish I had more time to make the world a better place.”
 Jeremy planted the seed for Sharing Kindness.
-Our wonderful Sharing Kindness family is tending that seed, and we are growing a thriving, healthier, kinder community.
+Our wonderful nonprofit family is tending that seed, and we are growing a thriving, healthier, kinder community.
 Please consider joining us.

 Kim Mead-Walters, MD

-Co-founder, Sharing Kindness, Inc.
+Co-founder and Executive Director, Sharing Kindness, Inc.